WSRE: History

 In 1988, the station became one of the first ten PBS stations to be equipped to broadcast multiple audio channels and thus to participate in a trial of Descriptive Video Service (DVS) audio description.
 The ten trial stations and PBS itself shared an Emmy Award in 1990 for their efforts; by 1991, there were 55 DVS-capable PBS stations.
 Using the technology, WSRE also launched a radio reading service, Sightline, which operated from 1992 to 2011.
 WSRE discontinued operation of Sightline when Florida cut all public broadcasting funding and had to lay off five people; production responsibilities were then assumed by public radio station WUWF.
 Another service offered by the station was local cable channel "WLNE" (Where Learning Never Ends), which offered telecourses from 1997 to 2008.

 The Kugelman Center for Telecommunications, which houses WSRE's studios, was completed in 1994.
 It is named for Jack and Jane Kugelman, whose gift helped finance the construction of the $10 million complex.
 The Kugelmans made a second major gift that financed the construction of a digital transmitter for the station; WSRE built its digital transmitter in Baldwin County, Alabama, in 2001, increasing its coverage area to include Mobile.
 In 2005, the station opened the Jean and Paul Amos Performance Studio; the donor was the founder of insurer Aflac and his wife.
 The studio boasted seating for 650 people as well as digital equipment.
 Another studio at the station was used for the production of MSNBC's Scarborough Country when its host, former representative Joe Scarborough, was in Pensacola.

 In 2010, Pensacola Junior College was renamed Pensacola State College in anticipation of adding four-year degrees to its offerings.

+Disaffiliation from PBS and foundation–college dispute

-On September 16, 2025, following cuts in state and federal funding, the Pensacola State College board of trustees voted to end WSRE's affiliation with PBS by mid-2026; the station will become an educational independent.
+On September 16, 2025, following cuts in state and federal funding, the Pensacola State College board of trustees voted to end WSRE's affiliation with PBS the following year; the station became an educational independent on July 1, 2026.
+The trustees also voted to decertify the station's relationship with the WSRE Foundation and retain half the positions as direct components of Pensacola State College.
+Zack Smith cited the move as a reset in institutional support for WSRE that it believed had become unsustainable.
+Shortly after, the president of Pensacola State College, Ed Meadows, wrote to the foundation requesting that it dissolve and transfer all assets to the college.
+The foundation refused and began exploring alternative opportunities to provide programming in the Pensacola area.

+On December 11, 2025, the WSRE Foundation filed a federal lawsuit to prevent Pensacola State College from taking control of foundation funds that support the station.
+The foundation argued that the college's move was intended to follow in politically minded efforts to discontinue support of public broadcasting and restricted the foundation's speech.